 - Rhabdomyosarcoma that progresses or recurs after initial treatment

 - Complementary and alternative therapies for rhabdomyosarcoma

 Surgery for rhabdomyosarcoma

-Unless it is known that the cancer has spread to distant parts of the body, surgery is usually the first step in treating rhabdomyosarcoma (RMS).
+Unless it is clear that the cancer has spread to distant parts of the body, surgery is usually the first step in treating rhabdomyosarcoma (RMS).
 Complete resection (removal) of the main tumor, along with some surrounding normal tissue, is the goal whenever possible.
-If there are cancer cells at the edges (margins) of the removed specimen (meaning that some cancer cells may remain in the body at the tumor site), the surgeon may operate again to try to remove the remaining cancer.
+If there are cancer cells at the edges (margins) of the removed specimen (meaning that some cancer cells may have been left behind), the surgeon may operate again to try to remove the remaining cancer.

-During surgery, nearby lymph nodes may be biopsied to determine if the cancer has spread to these areas, especially if the main tumor is near the testicles in older boys or is on an arm or leg.
+During surgery, nearby lymph nodes are often biopsied to determine if the cancer has spread to these areas, especially if the main tumor is near the testicles in older boys or is on an arm or leg.

 What to expect with surgery